Lithoscapes exists to do research because:

 “The most erroneous stories are those we think we know best—and therefore never scrutinize or question.” – Stephen J Gould.

-- We undertake primary research and policy studies in lithic analysis and interpretation in order to provide frameworks and to promote standards and best practice.
+- Undertaking primary research and policy studies in archaeology (especially lithic analysis and interpretation) and history in order to provide frameworks and to promote standards and best practice.

-- Our work helps to inform key decision-makers—national and regional—in designing sustainable policies that safeguard our shared prehistoric cultural heritage.
+- Informing key decision-makers—national and regional—in designing sustainable policies that safeguard our shared prehistoric cultural heritage.

 - Methods, best practices, standards, and policy including: